Review of: Barclays

 - No Account Minimums — You don't need a minimum amount of cash in your accounts to start earning interest at an excellent rate.

 - Limited Customer Support Options — In contrast to rival online banks, Barclays offers limited customer support options (no live chat, no branches, etc.).

 - No ATM or Check Access — You can withdraw your funds only by electronic transfer or from another linked bank.

 - Limited Account Options — Barclays offers no checking or money market accounts.

-Barclays is far from the biggest and best-known bank in the United States, but it does one thing very well: online savings accounts.
-If you have simple online savings needs and just want a safe place to park your cash with a top interest rate, Barclays is perfect for your needs.
+Barclays is far from the biggest and most familiar bank in the United States, but it does one thing very well: online savings accounts.
+If you have simple online savings needs and just want a safe place to park your cash with a top interest rate, Barclays is a great choice for you.

 Barclays is good for emergency funds, down payments, and other large, long-term savings.
 However, it is not a full-service bank with checking and other accounts, so you can’t do all of your banking under one roof if you choose Barclays for your savings.